NCEAS/eml/docs/eml-modules-data-structure.md

 The eml-attribute module describes all attributes (variables) in a data
 entity: dataTable, spatialRaster, spatialVector, storedProcedure, view or otherEntity.
-The description includes the name and definition of each attribute, its domain, definitions of coded values, and other pertinent information.
-Two structures exist in this module: 1. attribute is used to define a single attribute; 2. attributeList is used to define a list of attributes that go together in some logical way.
+The description includes the name and definition of each attribute, its domain, definitions of coded values, definitions of missing values, and other pertinent information.
+Two structures exist in this module: 1. `attribute` is used to define a single attribute; 2. `attributeList` is used to define a list of attributes that go together in some logical way.

 The eml-attribute module, like other modules, may be \"referenced\" via